joeygibson/life/README.md

 ## Running
 Just typing `life` will run a game with all parameters set to their defaults.
 You can run `life -h` to get a list of options and what their defaults are.

+## Developing
+If you want to make changes to this library, the dependency info is in the `vendor` directory.
+Running `govendor sync` is the easiest way to get the dependencies.